 10. What else should I be doing in the school to get a job?

-Well, you need a resume, good social media profiles to showcase your personal branding like a blog or a profile page.
+Well, you need a resume, good social media profiles to showcase your skills (aka personal branding) like a blog or a profile page.

-Go to events, build your social skills, join clubs and society, etc. Then by proactive and productive.
+Go to events, build your social skills, join clubs and society, etc. Then be proactive and stay productive.

 11. Did you just say a Blog?

 A blog is a must to showcase your work.